Vegetarian Stuffed Peppers (with Mushrooms and Feta)

 - fresh ground black pepper to taste

 - Follow package directions to cook 2 cups brown rice.
-(I use Uncle Ben’s Brown Rice which I cook in my Zojirushi Rice Cooker.
-(I always cook the maximum amount the rice cooker will hold and just freeze any extra brown rice to use later.)
+I use Ben’s Original Brown Rice which I cook in my Zojirushi Rice Cooker (affiliate link).
+For frozen cauliflower rice, follow package directions but cook the cauliflower rice for slightly less time.

 - Preheat oven to 375F/190C.
 Choose the smallest possible baking dish that will hold all six peppers standing up, and spray with nonstick cooking spray or olive oil.